hudson0123/receipt-processor-challenge/Readme.txt

-This is a API project for Fetech the following is the description of the API provided.
+This is a API project for Fetch the following is the description of the API provided.

+Thank you for taking the time to look at my work!

 Running with Docker Instructions: